About Las Positas College

 College Planning Process

-In the Spring, the Integrated Planning Committee determines and drafts next year’s recommended planning priorities to the President.
+In the Spring, the Institutional Planning and Effectiveness Committee determines and drafts next year’s recommended planning priorities to the President.
 Planning priorities are based on a review of planning documents (e.g., Mission, Vision, and Values Statements, and Strategic Plans), college assessments (e.g., Program Reviews, SLOs, institutional research), and external mandates (i.e., State, Federal, and ACCJC).
-The President reviews the recommended planning priorities and determines which planning priorities will be adopted by College.
+The President reviews the recommended planning priorities and determines which planning priorities will be adopted by the College.
 The President has the discretion to modify the language contained in the planning priorities.
-The President announces the adopted planning priorities for the following year in May.
+The President announces the adopted planning priorities for the following year in May or early in the next academic year.
 Planning priorities help guide the budget and allocations for the following year.

 Resource Allocation Process